mayankwalia/System-Commands/Week3.md

 * Slice of a string value
   - `echo ${myvar:5:4}` (5 is the offset and 4 is the slice length)
     - Display 4 characters of the string value of the variable `myvar` after skipping first 5 characters.
-  - if the slice length is larget than the length of the string then only what is available in the string will be displayed.
+  - if the slice length is larger than the length of the string then only what is available in the string will be displayed.
   - the offset can also be negative.
 However you need to provide a *space* after the *:* to avoid confusion with the earlier usage of the `:-` symbol.
 The offset would come from the right hand side of the string.
 * Remove matching pattern
   - `echo ${myvar#pattern}` - matches once